Skip to main content

 The BB♭7 chord, on the other hand, can be labeled correctly as VIIIV7/III or VIIVII7because both VIIIV7/III or VIIVII7 progress to IIIIII in minor.

-This page titled 17.3: Secondary Dominants in Major and Minor is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Robert Hutchinson via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.3: Secondary Dominants in Major and Minor is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Robert Hutchinson via source content that was edited to the style and standards of the LibreTexts platform.